Julsgaard/Murder_Mystery_VR/README.md

 Finally, the NPCs use the LMNT package for text to speech.
 This also requires an API key which can be generated and placed within the LMNT tab located in the top of the Unity window.

-### ISSUE WITH OPENAI PACKAGE
-Due to a change in the Unity package we use to integrate OpenAI in our project, you might need to change line 177 in the OpenAIApi script (Located at "Packages/OpenAI Unity/Runtime") from this:
-> data = JsonConvert.DeserializeObject<T>(request.downloadHandler.text, jsonSerializerSettings);

-To this:

-> data = JsonConvert.DeserializeObject<T>(request.downloadHandler.text);

 ## Game Guide:
 Upon starting the game, the player is placed in a tutorial room that explanis the setup of the murder mystery, as well as the controls of the game.
 The room can be excited by pressing the button located beneath the intro text.
 Upon exiting, the player is placed in a mansion and now has 15 minutes to figure out the culprit behind the murder (Remaining time can be seen by looking at the watch attached to the players right wrist.)